-Under increased border security in the years leading up to 2019, the days of easy access to the U.S. are long gone.
 Inadmissibility affects many people, but for some, there is hope.
-The details of your denial are important, and can mean the difference between denial and acceptance.
-The good news is even if you have attempted to enter the U.S., and you have been denied entry, there might still be an opportunity for you to enter the country.
+The details of your denial are important and can mean the difference between denial and acceptance.
+The good news is that even if you have attempted to enter the US, and you have been refused entry, there might still be an opportunity for you to enter the country.
 There are many reasons to be denied entry into the United States which can include turning you around at the airport.
 Being turned away at the airport can be embarrassing and inconvenient.
 If you are denied entry into the United States after a long flight, you might be tempted to argue with the airport officials.
 Do not argue.
 Many foreign travelers are denied entry to the US at airport terminals every day.

 When you get to the airline counter, three things could happen:

 - They apply your return ticket to your flight back

 - They add a fee to change your return flight date